 If it makes sense, companies should consider leaving the door open for future communication.
 The employee might be a great rehire down the road or might refer new candidates or customers if the communication channel is left open.

 Many companies facilitate this type of ongoing relationship by creating alumni groups for past employees on social media channels.
 If applicable, companies can also offer recommendation letters during the offboarding process.

 Leading a Smooth Offboarding Process

 Employee turnover is never easy.
 No one starts a job or hires a new employee thinking about when they’re going to leave.
 However, turnover is inevitable.
 The best thing companies can do is prepare for a comfortable and civil offboarding process to make it a little easier and more positive for everyone.

 Companies who want to reduce turnover and take care of their employees should consider a lifestyle benefits platform like Fringe.

 Fringe allows employees to customize their benefits to fit their unique needs, so everyone wins.
-Schedule a free demo today.
+Talk to our team to schedule a free demo today!